 – within 14 days after the document is signed in Singapore or

 – within 30 days after receipt of the signed document in Singapore (i.e. the document is signed overseas).

 Stamping service is available at the e-Stamping website, SingPost Service Bureaus (at Novena, Raffles Place, Robinson Road and Chinatown) or at e-Terminals located at IRAS Building Level 1.

-It is an offense and a penalty of up to 4 times may be levied on incomplete stamped, stamped late or unstamped documents.
+It is an offence and a penalty of up to 4 times may be levied on incomplete stamped, stamped late or unstamped documents.

-Should you have any questions, simply send us a business enquiry, and our team will contact you.
+Should you have any questions, simply send us a business enquiry, and our Tax Service team will contact you.